aatuh/recsys/docs/business_overview.md

 - `README.md` – Front-door summary plus persona map.
 - `docs/overview.md` – Lifecycle checklist for business, integration, and ops personas.
-- `docs/concepts_and_metrics.md` – Definitions of key metrics (NDCG/MRR), diversity, guardrails, and other terminology.
+- `docs/concepts_and_metrics.md` – Definitions of key metrics such as Normalized Discounted Cumulative Gain (NDCG, a ranking quality score) and Mean Reciprocal Rank (MRR, “how early do good items appear?”), plus diversity, guardrails, and other terminology.
 - `docs/rules_runbook.md` – Operational steps for overrides and incident response.
 - `docs/simulations_and_guardrails.md` – How automated protection works.
 - `docs/quickstart_http.md` – Copy-paste API examples your engineers will use.